Prag8855/aab/content/guides/blue-card.md

 ## Need help?

 An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can answer your questions.
 Some organisations can also help you for free.
+Your employer might offer help.

 **[Where to ask immigration questions ➞](/guides/questions-about-berlin#immigration-questions)**